rhelmus/virtmem/doc/manual.md

 Note that a `memset` overload is provided by `virtmem` which works with virtual pointers.

 After you are finished working with a virtual memory lock it has to be released.
-This can be done manually with the virtmem::CVirtPtrLock::unlock function.
-However, the virtmem::CVirtPtrLock destructor will call this function automatically (the class follows the
+This can be done manually with the virtmem::VPtrLock::unlock function.
+However, the virtmem::VPtrLock destructor will call this function automatically (the class follows the
 [RAII principle](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization)).
 This explains why calling `unlock()` in the above example was not necessary, as